girlscript/winter-of-contributing/DSA/1.1 Arrays/3. Range Queries/DSA_1.1.3.4_Arrays_ Range_Queries_#410.md

 ## Problem Statement
+Explanation of Merge Sort Tree and its Implementation.

+## Example
 Given an array of N elements and you have to answer Q queries of the form L R K , To Count the numbers smaller than K in range L to R.

-## Example
 ```
 Input:-